Teresa Carreño

 María Teresa Gertrudis de Jesús Carreño García (December 22, 1853 – June 12, 1917) was a Venezuelan pianist, composer, soprano, and conductor.
 Over the course of her 54-year concert career, she became an internationally renowned virtuoso pianist and was often referred to as the "Valkyrie of the Piano".
 Carreño was an early adopter of the works of one of her students, American composer and pianist Edward MacDowell (1860–1908) and premiered several of his compositions across the globe.
 She also frequently performed the works of Norwegian composer and pianist Edvard Grieg (1843–1907).
 Carreño composed approximately 75 works for solo piano, voice and piano, choir and orchestra, and instrumental ensemble.
 Several composers dedicated their compositions to Carreño, including Amy Beach (Piano Concerto in C-sharp minor) and Edward MacDowell (Piano Concerto No. 2).

 Early life and education

 María Teresa Carreño García de Sena was born in Caracas, Venezuela, on December 22, 1853, to Manuel Antonio Carreño (1812–1874) and Clorinda García de Sena y Rodríguez del Toro (1816–1866).
 Her father was the son of José Cayetano Carreño (1773–1836) and came from a musical family.
 He gave her music lessons from an early age and oversaw her career until his death in 1874.
 Her mother was a cousin of Maria Teresa Rodriguez del Toro y Alayza, wife of South America's founding father Simón Bolívar, on whose honor she was named.
 Before leaving Caracas she also studied with a German musician, Julio Hohene.
-In America, she studied with Regina Watson and served as Hermine Küchenmeister-Rudersdorf's studio accompanist in return for voice lessons.
+In the United States of America, she studied with Regina Watson and served as Hermine Küchenmeister-Rudersdorf's studio accompanist in return for voice lessons.